avikj/L4DC-MPC-OCD/README.md

 python experiments/run_mpc_ord.py finite_horizon cmaes --n_inits 5
 ```

-The reward printed in `Iteration 0` is the total return of the true weights on the sampled initial conditions, and all other rewards printed correspond to weights proposed by the optimization algorithm.
+The reward printed in `Iteration 0` is the total return of the true weights on the sampled initial conditions, and all other rewards printed correspond to surrogate weights proposed by the optimization algorithm.